webplatform/docs/apis/appcache/ApplicationCache/onobsolete/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|The ApplicationCache object's cache host is associated with an application cache whose application cache group is marked as obsolete.}}
+{{Summary_Section|The Webpage is associated with an application cache whose group is marked as obsolete.}}
 {{API_Object_Property
 |Property_applies_to=apis/appcache/ApplicationCache
 |Read_only=No